ginaprtwi/ginaprtwi/README.md

 ### About Me:

-* 💻 I’m interested in, game development and Software Engineering.
+* 💻 I’m interested in game development.
 * 🌱 I’m looking to collaborate on, anyhing in my area of expertise.
 * 👀 When I'm not coding, you can probably find me lost in the pages of a novel.